 We ended up removing the overhead strap because it always slid to one side and was across an eye that Mia hated with these wide straps.
 Since the overhead strap only loops through the neck strap, it slides around a lot unless the dog has a deep stop and broad head (which Mia doesn’t).
 Unfortunately, this strap cannot be unbuckled to remove and put it back if needed because the part which goes through the muzzle is sewed together.

-The Barkless muzzle has a great fast release buckle which makes it easy to use.
-The straps also have reflective parts (the white sewing all around the straps) which is highly visible in the dark.
-The wide straps are nice for keeping the muzzle in place but they also get dirty and soak in the mud/water on a rainy day.
+The Barkless muzzle has a great fast release buckle, which makes it easy to use.
+The straps also have reflective parts (the white sewing all around the straps), which is highly visible in the dark.
+The wide straps are excellent for keeping the muzzle in place, but they also get dirty and soak in the mud/water on a rainy day.

 While we did love the big nose opening for Mia’s sensitive nose, it could be a little smaller on the front to be sure a dog with a narrow snout wouldn’t be able to nip through it.

-The most interesting thing in this muzzle is the material itself.
-The soft silicone is great because it’s lightweight and is easy on the snout of the dog.
-Mia hasn’t had any trouble with chafing while wearing this muzzle even on full-day hikes and I can imagine it would be easier to use this muzzle for training purposes than a hard plastic one.
+The most interesting thing about this muzzle is the material itself.
+The soft silicone is excellent because it’s lightweight and is easy on the snout of the dog.
+Mia hasn’t had any trouble with chafing while wearing this muzzle even on full-day hikes, and I can imagine it would be easier to use this muzzle for training purposes than a hard plastic one.
 On the other hand, if the dog is a determined biter or scavenger, this soft muzzle wouldn’t be enough to hold them back.

-As you see it on the photo below, it’s so flexible that you can actually fold it in half.
-This means that the dog can push their nose to the end of the muzzle and still bite or eat something through the wholes.
+As you see it in the photo below, it’s so flexible that you can fold it in half.
+This means that the dog can push its nose to the end of the muzzle and still bite or eat something through the wholes.

 • Safety collar loop: it does have a loop at the bottom that you can use to attach it to a collar.